The Haven Wolverhampton supports women and dependent children who are vulnerable to domestic violence, homelessness and abuse.

 Our aim is to introduce young people to what is acceptable within a relationship and what is not acceptable.
 To understand what a healthy relationship is and what consent means within a relationship.

 A donation or fundraising would be expected to cover staff costs and travel.
-For information and booking enquiries please email Rebecca Matthews at: email@example.com or contact:
+For information and booking enquiries, or to request a callback please email email@example.com

 The sessions run for nine weeks for two hours.
 In the session, we look at the freedom programme by Pat Craven.
 We work in small groups looking at the Dominator and his abusive behaviour which is not ‘normal.